Phobias and Fears

 To find out more or to book a free initial consultation, click the button below...

 *Hypnotherapy is an effective method of treatment, however success is not guaranteed and full client commitment is important.
-Listening to the CD between sessions is a vital element in the process and participation is required.
+For example, listening to our accompanying therapeutic audio tracks between sessions is a vital element in the process and participation is required.
 This will be fully explained in the initial consultation.
 Results may vary from person to person.